heyoeyo/muggled_dpt/.readme_assets/results_explainer.md

 $$\text{True Depth} = \frac{1}{A \times V_{norm} + B}$$

-With this form you can manually adjust the A and B values until the mapping looks plausible.
+With this form you can manually adjust the A and B values until the mapping looks plausible (this is how the [3D viewer](https://github.com/heyoeyo/muggled_dpt?tab=readme-ov-file#run-3d-viewer) works).

 ## Results are scene-specific!